wx-chevalier/Awesome-RoadMaps-and-Interviews/前端/JavaScript-Interview.md

 function isPalindrome(word) {
-  // Replace all non-letter chars with "" and change to lowercase var lettersOnly = word.toLowerCase().replace(/\s/g, ''); // Compare the string with the reversed version of the string
+  // Replace all non-letter chars with "" and change to lowercase let lettersOnly = word.toLowerCase().replace(/\s/g, ''); // Compare the string with the reversed version of the string

   return (
     lettersOnly ===